GeoMatch/deployment/terraform/geomatch_app/cognito/README.md

 - **cognito_allow_email_address**: (string) Allow email address for Cognito.
 - **subdomain**: (string) Subdomain for the application (e.g., 'us').
 - **domain**: (string) The domain for the Cognito callback URLs.
-- **external_providers**: (list of objects) List of external identity providers to be added to the Cognito user pool.
+- **external_providers**: (list of objects) List of external identity providers to be added to the Cognito user pool (SPDB attribute mapping linked in additional resources).
 Each object includes:
   - **provider_name**: (string) Name of the provider.
   - **provider_type**: (string) Type of the provider.
   - **metadata_url**: (string) Metadata URL for the provider.